How to Unblock a Shower Drain Without Chemicals

 Method 2: Wire Hanger

-Straighten a wire hanger to the greatest extent as you can, but leave one end of the hanger in its original shape.
+Straighten a wire hanger as much as you can while leaving the other end in its original shape.

-Make a hook that is small at the end of the wire that you just straightened.
+Create a small hook on the top of the wire that you have just straightened.

-Put the hook in the drain, and then fish to look for hair as well as debris.
-Take out whatever comes up.
+Place the hook in the drain and fish around for hair or debris.
+Pull out anything that comes up.

 Step 1: Set the Vacuum